 Why breed from older birds?

-Well, in the first couple of years this will not always be possible as you seek to maximise the amount of chicks produced, although remember that you should still incorporate your original (purchased) stock into the following year’s pens.
-In the years that follow however, older (at least 12 months old) birds will have successfully gone through the first annual moult, a major stress point where often hidden illnesses appear, as with hens coming into lay, and thereby you will know that you are consequently fixing disease resistance and longevity.
-Similarly, some faults such as paling eyes, feather banding, pencilling defects and twisted feathers often show up after the first moult and if you had used these birds in your pens you may unwittingly fix in these defects.
+In the first couple of years, this will not always be possible as you seek to maximise the number of chicks produced.
+However, remember that you should still incorporate your original (purchased) stock into the following year’s pens.
+In the years that follow, however, older (at least 12 months old) birds will have successfully gone through the first annual moult, a major stress point where often hidden illnesses appear, as with hens coming into lay, and thereby you will know that you are consequently fixing disease resistance and longevity.
+Similarly, some faults such as paling eyes, feather banding, pencilling defects and twisted feathers often show up after the first moult, and if you had used these birds in your pens, you might unwittingly fix these defects.

 Why breed for vigour?

 Most poultry writings attribute disease to poor management and local infection hotspots, and very little is mentioned of breeding.
-This may well be because hybrids are bred for commercial profitability and are discarded after the first 1-2 years, so vigour is not really an issue, and also because many exhibitors today breed for quick profit and external features, with little consequence attributed to long term success of the line.
+This may well be because hybrids are bred for commercial profitability and are discarded after the first 1-2 years.
+Hence, vigour is not really an issue.
+Many exhibitors today breed for a quick profit and external features, with little consequence attributed to the long term success of the line.

 By breeding only from those birds which do not become ill can you breed hereditary vigour, and this will include: